 As the immune system responds, inflammation occurs in the target tissue or organ.
 In the case of RA, this can be the joints, lungs, eyes, and heart.

-Signs and symptoms of RA include:
+Signs and symptoms of RA usually occur in the wrists, hands, or feet and include:

-- pain, swelling, and stiffness in more than one joint
+- swelling in more than one joint

 - symmetrical joint involvement